-The Minimum Learning Competencies (MLCs) are the skill levels we expect all the students to have reached within the topic areas at the end of each grade.
+The Minimum Learning Competencies (MLCs) are the skill levels we expect all the students to have reached within each topic at the end of each grade.
 Some students will demonstrate abilities beyond the MLCs.

 2. Topic flow charts and content maps